-Franke and I found the security module needs of Apache users were very heterogeneous indeed both among those that had the in-house capability to write code to modify Apache and those that did not.
-The calibrated coefficient of heterogeneity, H_c, was 0.98, indicating that there was essentially no tendency of the users to cluster beyond chance.
+Franke and I found the security module needs of Apache users were very heterogeneous 149 indeed both among those that had the in-house capability to write code to modify Apache and those that did not.
+The calibrated coefficient of heterogeneity, H_c , was 0.98, indicating that there was essentially no tendency of the users to cluster beyond chance.
 (We defined the "heterogeneity of need" in a group as the degree to which the needs of i individuals can be satisfied with j standard products which optimally meet their needs.
 This means that heterogeneity of need is high when many standard products are necessary to satisfy the needs of i individuals and low when the needs can be satisfied by a few standard products.
 The higher the coefficient the more heterogeneous are the needs of users in a sample.
 If the calibrated heterogeneity coefficient H_c equals 1, there is no systematic tendency of the users to cluster.
+If it is lower than 1, there is some tendency of the individuals to cluster.
 A coefficient of 0 means that the needs of all individuals are exactly the same.
-5)
+5

-4 \lceil http://modules.apache.org/ \rfloor
+4 \lceil http://modules.apache.org/ \lrcorner